jennifer-cooper/visualisations/README.md

-# visualisations
+# Visualisations using Open Source Educational Data

-Code, outputs and data sources for visualisations
+This repository contains code, outputs and data sources used for data visualisations.

+Includes web scraping, text mining, geospatial mapping, plotly charts and interactive tables.